RisabBiswas/RisabBiswas.github.io/_pages/talks.md

     <div class="talk-details">
       <h3>Introduction to AI/ML</h3>
       <p><strong>Date:</strong> Aug.
 28, 2018</p>
-      <p>I was invited as a guest speaker on "Introduction to AI/ML" at the Department of Information Technology, Siliguri Institute of Technology.
+      <p>I was invited as a guest speaker on "Introduction to AI/ML" at the <a href="https://www.sittechno.org/information-technology-engineering-technology.html" style="color: #2985d8; text-decoration: none;">Department of Information Technology, Siliguri Institute of Technology</a>.
 Topics covered were AI, Machine Learning, Computer Vision and Object Detection.</p>
     </div>
   </div>